-Theory of R (or eight years long story about how I failed as an artist, photographer & person)
+Theory of R (or eight-year-long story about how I failed as an artist, photographer, and person)

-It is weird, following eight years, to come to a realization that actually you have not been doing what you thought you were doing, but something else entirely.
-When I began shooting the photos for the Theory of R series, I was convinced that these works are about the aftertaste of the global economic crisis in Riga/Latvia.
-Yet, when reviewing the works about eight years later, I noticed the many contradictions that do not permit to consider them a true documentary commentary on the post-crisis socioeconomic negations in Latvia.
-Much too late I realized that these photos have simply emerged as products of a self-therapeutic photographic practice, a kind of psychological coping mechanism with an unsuccessful pregnancy.
-This awareness is both a path to greater internal peace and a liberating experience for me as an artist, to free myself from any previously hatched plans of discovering something documentary or socioeconomically true about Riga.
-Nevertheless, the works of this series still present an attempt to construct a private and situative theory of Riga that also gives a mouthful of the aftertaste of the economic crisis in Latvia.
+It feels strange, after eight years, to realise that you have not been doing what you thought you were doing, but rather something entirely different.
+When I began shooting the photos for the Theory of R series, I was convinced that these works addressed the aftertaste of the global economic crisis in Riga, Latvia.
+However, upon reviewing the works about eight years later, I noticed many contradictions that prevent them from being considered a true documentary commentary on the post-crisis socioeconomic narratives in Latvia.
+Only much later did I realise that these photos simply emerged as products of a self-therapeutic photographic practice, serving as a psychological coping mechanism for an unsuccessful pregnancy.
+This awareness is both a pathway to greater internal peace and a liberating experience for me as an artist, freeing me from any previously conceived plans of discovering something documentary or socioeconomically accurate about Riga.
+Nevertheless, the works in this series still attempt to construct a private and situational theory of Riga that also conveys the lingering impact of the economic crisis in Latvia.

-So, what’s left after all documentary and conceptual attempts to tell the story about Riga?
-Works with lost gloves are only honest part of these work series.
-Gloves which have lost by strangers and found by strangers.
-These lost gloves are signs of pure kindness by stranger to stranger.
+So, what’s left after all the documentary and conceptual attempts to tell the story of Riga?
+Works with lost gloves are merely an honest part of this work series.
+Gloves that have been lost by strangers and found by strangers.
+These lost gloves are signs of pure kindness from one stranger to another.

 Works dedicated to L.